 These tumors contain numerous thin-walled vascular channels predisposing to areas of hemorrhage and presumably related to the relatively frequent coexistence of aneurysmal bone cysts found in 14% of cases 1,2,4.

-Macroscopically, giant cell tumors are variable in appearance, depending on the amount of hemorrhage, the presence of coexistent aneurysmal bone cyst, and degree of fibrosis.
+Macroscopically, giant cell tumors are variable in appearance, depending on the amount of hemorrhage, the presence of a coexistent aneurysmal bone cyst, and degree of fibrosis.

 Microscopically they are characterized by prominent and diffuse osteoclastic giant cells and mononuclear cells (round, oval, or polygonal and may resemble normal histiocytes).
 Frequent mitotic figures in the mononuclear cells may be seen, especially in pregnant women or those on the oral contraceptive pill (due to increased hormone levels) 1.